It's a great time to be a musician

 - Katrina Stone on the power of independence

 Artlist caught up with top-performing pop and folk artist Katrina Stone to find out about her background, her journey and why she’ll always be independent.

 Most of us have heard Katrina Stone’s music before, even if we don’t realize it.
 She’s one of Artlist’s top-performing artists so her productions pop up in flower commercials, home interiors adverts and brand endorsements the world over.
-Apple, Wayfair, Pez and Hulu all picked her happy-go-lucky folk tune “Never Wanna Grow Up” for their international ad campaigns and she’s a favorite with filmmakers too.
+Apple, Wayfair, Pez and Hulu all picked her happy-go-lucky folk tune “Never Wanna Grow Up” for their international ad campaigns, and she’s a favorite with filmmakers too.
 They select her soaring pop and soul productions to soundtrack the emotional climax of their projects - but her talent extends far beyond the recording studio.
 Katrina’s a performer.
 She’s at her happiest playing intimate shows in dusty basements in the middle of nowhere, Wyoming - although she likes playing sold-out stadiums too.
-In just five years Katrina has released 5 albums and 5 EPs under her full name and 3 albums under aliases.
+In just 5 years Katrina has released 5 albums and 5 EPs under her full name and 3 albums under aliases.
 She’s toured the US a few times over and played SXSW, Warped Tour and the Playboy Mansion.
-But perhaps unusually for an artist with such experience, Katrina’s spent the majority of her career independent.
+But perhaps unusually for an artist with such experience, Katrina has spent the majority of her career independent.
 And that’s exactly how she plans to stay.

 It all started at a horse ranch